Maule Sur football team

 The Maule Sur football team (Selección Maule Sur) is a football team representing the south of the Maule Region in Chile.
 The stated mission of the team is "to represent the territory of Maule Sur, its culture, identity and history in a local, national and international level".
 Maule Sur is a member of ConIFA.

 History

 In 2022, Maule Sur appointed Jaime Pacheco as manager.
 Maule Sur won the 2022 CONIFA South America Football Cup, the first-ever CONIFA South America Football Cup.
-Maule Sur will participate in the 2024 CONIFA World Football Cup.
+Maule Sur was set to participate in the 2024 CONIFA World Football Cup before its cancellation.
+As of 2026, Maule Sur no longer appears on the ConIFA list of member associations.